Reposting from April of 2018

 I believe that the movement that elected President Trump represents a toxic shift in American political ideology.
-It’s a turn away from enlightenment and the western liberal ideals responsible for the embarrassment of abundance that is modern day American life.
+It’s a turn away from the western liberal ideals responsible for the unprecedented abundance that is modern day American life.
 It’s a turn back towards the ethnocentric nationalism that nearly destroyed human kind in the 20th century.

 That’s why I want it to end.
 As soon as possible.
 In November of 2020.
 No earlier.

-There’s a dangerous game that’s being played right now by the Trump administration’s political opponents.
+There’s a dangerous game that’s being played right now.
 I don’t believe that the investigation into the Trump campaign is a witch hunt.
 On the contrary, I believe that our democracy was attacked by a foreign power and that an investigation into the role the election’s winning party played in that attack is not only justified but necessary.
 But the strategy being played by the Trump administration’s political opponents is the same one the Republican political establishment played with Hillary Clinton in 2016.

 It’s a loser.

-In 2016 the GOP establishment sat back and hoped for a smoking gun in the Benghazi investigation.
-And when they woke up to the reality that it wasn’t going to happen, they’d already lost their party to Trump-ism.
+In 2016 the GOP establishment rolled out tired GOP establishment candidates and hoped a smoking gun in the Benghazi investigation would be enough to beat Hillary Clinton.
+And when they woke up to the reality that it wasn’t going to happen, they’d already lost their party to the only dynamic voice in the campaign.
+They lost to Trump-ism.
 The recent announcement that Paul Ryan will not seek reelection has made it final.

 The GOP is Donald Trump.
 The name on the party is the same.
 But the people and ideas are not.